 Follow these easy organizing tips to beat the stress of last-minute traveling packing!

-Before you pack, make a list of everything you need as opposed to throwing everything you own into a bag.
+Before you pack, list everything you need instead of throwing everything you own into a bag.
 You may find that you need more or less than expected.
 Once you’ve established a list, then you can pack accordingly.
 A list can combat the anxiety of feeling something has been left behind.

 Don’t overpack; be minimal.
-What’s worse than last-minute stress is having to keep track of an excessive and unnecessary amount of baggage along with it.
-When choosing a wardrobe for your trip, opt for clothes that follow a complementing color palette with one another and can suit all types of weather in a versatile fashion.
-Furthermore, leave valuable and sentimental items at home when you’re packing last-minute; you’re more likely to lose them in the midst of your time-crunched packing.
+What’s worse than last-minute stress is having to keep track of an excessive and unnecessary amount of baggage it.
+When choosing a wardrobe for your trip, opt for clothes that follow a complementing color palette with one and can suit all types of weather in a versatile fashion.
+Furthermore, leave valuable and sentimental items at home when you’re packing last minute; you’re more likely to lose them amid your time-crunched packing.

-Unexpected events happen all the time: losing luggage, theft, and even canceled trips.
-Traveler’s insurance can reimburse you for expenses that are a result of the circumstances above in addition to medical bills that needed to be paid for out-of-pocket.
+Unexpected events always happen: losing luggage, theft, and even canceled trips.
+According to Money Crashers, Traveler’s insurance can reimburse you for expenses resulting from the circumstances above in addition to medical bills that need to be paid for out-of-pocket.